TshutovaDecathlon/testDemo/README.md

 # Before you begin

 -	Install Docker and return to this tutorial.
+Docker installation varies depending on the OS you plan to use.
 For more information, see [Docker](https://docs.docker.com/get-docker/) docs.

 For this tutorial, you will use the sample code for the application, called ExampleApp, a server written in [Python](https://www.python.org/) that responds to all requests with the message: serving at port 8000.